DennisPohlmann/eclipse-temurin-wildfly/README.md

 * [OpenJDK binaries](https://hub.docker.com/_/eclipse-temurin) built by Eclipse Temurin
 * [WildFly](https://www.wildfly.org/)

-Container will run as none root user.
+Wildfly will run as none root user, which will be created while start up..
 You can specifiy user UID and GID, to let the user create/modify/read mounted files by his UID/GID.

 # Supported tags and respective `Dockerfile` links